shriyala/fas-powershell/docs/Remove-FasUserCertificate.md

 ## Outputs

 ### void
-This cmdlet returns a list of FasUserCertificate object
+This cmdlet does not have a return value

 ## Notes